hindurani/Create-a-Strong-Password-and-Evaluate-Its-Strength-task6/README.md

 # Create-a-Strong-Password-and-Evaluate-Its-Strength-task6
 ## Overview:
-This repository contains the deliverables for Task 6: Create a Strong Password and Evaluate Its Strength as part of the Eleyate Cybersecurity Internship.
+This repository contains the deliverables for Create a Strong Password and Evaluate Its Strength as part of the Elevate Cybersecurity Internship.
 The task focuses on understanding what makes a password strong, testing passwords with an online strength checker, and analyzing password security against common attacks.

 ## Objective:
 Create multiple passwords with varying complexity.